Characterization of Low-energy Ionization Signals in Silicon Detectors for the Nab Experiment: Detector Energy Calibration

 \subsubsection{Calibration Results}

 Following the calibration scheme presented in this section, we applied a temperature correction from \cite{PEHL196845} and an energy-loss correction for each pixel, constructed from the most likely source configuration.
-After applying all corrections, the linear calibration gain parameter changed by $<1\%$ for all pixels and the gain uncertainty decreased by a factor of $\sim4$ on average.
-The linear calibration offset parameter decreased on average by \SI{0.2}{ADC} and the offset uncertainty decreased by a factor of $\sim3.5$ on average.
+After applying all corrections, the linear calibration gain parameter changed by $\sim0.9\%$ for all pixels, and the gain uncertainty decreased by a factor of $\sim1.9$ on average.
+The linear calibration offset parameter increased on average by \SI{0.7}{ADC}, and the offset uncertainty decreased by a factor of $\sim5.4$ on average.
 These results indicate that the applied corrections significantly reduce the calibration parameter uncertainties.
 The calibration results are shown in Fig.~\ref{fig:Calibration_results_pix76} for pixel 76 at $V_b=\SI{-300}{\volt}$.
 The top plot shows the calibration fit and the bottom plot shows the residuals to the linear model for each of the energy points used in the calibration.
-Note, the peak centroid uncertainties obtained from the the x-ray fit for both sources were inconsistent with the rest of the data.
-Thus, the error bars were expanded for these points such that the reduced $\chi^{2}$ of the calibration fit equaled 1.
-A more detailed understanding of the scatter due to the X-ray data in the residual plot is beyond the scope of this work.

 The calibration model parameters are shown in Fig.~\ref{fig:Calibration_parameter_results} for a radial row of pixels.
 Some variation in the calibration is expected since the pixels are connected to different combinations of electronic components, each of which may vary slightly.
-To meet the ultimate precision requirements of Nab, the offset parameter uncertainty should be $|\delta E_0| < \SI{0.3}{\kilo e\volt}$ for electron energy reconstruction, and as shown, all pixels analyzed meet this requirement.
+We note for Nab, the requirements for our calibration vary depending on the analysis method used to determine the beta-neutrino correlation and apply to the maximum uncertainties permitted for the extracted energy.
+To date, the collaboration has focused on the analysis method presented in Ref.~\cite{Fry_2019} with uncertainties listed in Table 1 (which determines the time of flight using parameterized fit functions for the magnetic field profiles).
+In this method, the calibration's linear gain is a fit parameter and it's uncertainty does not enter into the analysis.
+To meet the ultimate precision requirements of Nab, the offset parameter uncertainty should be $|\delta E_0| < \SI{0.3}{\kilo e\volt}$ ($\sim0.5$ ADC) for electron energy reconstruction, and as shown, all pixels analyzed meet this requirement.